 START: We start at 8:30 am in the Archaeology Center for an overview - leaving the Center promptly at 9:00.
 You should plan to arrive no later than 8:00 to check-in.
 Park in the rear parking lot.

 LENGTH: 3-4 hours

 PRICE: $125 per person includes transportation from the Center, water and Monument admission fee.
 Members and their guests receive a 15% discount.

-GROUP SIZE: We can schedule a field seminar with a minimum of 3 participants and maximum of 10.
-A private tour can be arranged with pick-up at your location when paying for five participants.
+GROUP SIZE: We can schedule a field seminar with a minimum of 2 participants and maximum of 10.
+A private tour can be arranged with pick-up at your location with a minimum of four participants.

 DIFFICULTY: Tuzitoot has paved trails but has a steep incline and a few steps.
 The hike to Hatalacva is difficult and involves an elevation change, with uneven terrain.
 As a result, we cannot accommodate children under 12.

 Additional information on the seminars, such as required clothing and supplies, can be found in the Details page.